laurabenestan/OUTFLANK/README.md

 locusname
 ```

 First, we calculate FST on all the loci in our dataset.
+Calculating FSTs, may take a few minutes...
 ```{r}
 FstDataFrame <- MakeDiploidFSTMat(SNPdata2,locusname,inds)
 head(FstDataFrame)